 Example #3 – Game of Thrones

 Bad writing can be found throughout the show’s eight seasons.
+Themes and story can be expressed in heavy-handed ways and often the plotting strains for believability.
 However, it is admittedly most evident in the final two seasons.

 Primarily, the plot becomes so condensed that arcs that previously would have unfolded over whole seasons, instead unfold in a single episode.

 Condensing the plot in this way is a great lesson to all screenwriters.